5 online writing jobs you can do from home

 #2: Start your own blog

 There are a few ways to make money from your blog.
 First up, you can display paid advertising like AdSense, and earn money for clicks on banner ads.
 You can charge for post uploads, content creation and even get into affiliate links.
 “The idea behind it is that you promote other people’s products, often through an affiliate network, earning a commission if people actually end up buying thanks to your marketing,” says Neil Patel.
-Check out his excellent affiliate marketing post on how to get started.

 #3: Brush up your skills to be a copywriter